Why I think Calcium Hydroxide

 the root canal have been used over the years and all require much

 more than a few minutes of use in the canal to be effective.
-Single
+Root canal treatment

-visit root canal treatment limits medication use to minutes
+done in only a single office visit limits medication use to minutes

 - rather than hours or days or weeks as in the case of multiple visit